27 Aug Hop on Hop off boat tour in Bangkok

 6. Pakklong Taladd

 Yodipman Flower Market: The boat halts at the Pakklong Taladd which is right next to Yodipman Flower Market.
 It is an indoor market with a large number of wholesale vendors selling tropical flowers.
 These are probably shipped out across the country and even exported from here.
-I wouldn’t say that you will see a lot of exotic variety of flowers.
+I wouldn’t say that you will see a lot of exotic varieties of flowers.
 Most of them are the regulars that you will see across Thailand, but the scale is fascinating.

-Here is a decorative flower class that takes you around the market and provides detailed information about local flowers and community in the area.
+Here is a decorative flower class that takes you around the market and provides detailed information about local flowers and the community in the area.

 Museum Siam: If you walk a little, you can also visit Museum Siam.
 This museum is a part of the initiative of ‘Discovery museum’ concept of Thailand.
 Its objective is to get people to learn about the local culture using modern technology and multimedia.
 I personally think that it is one of the most creative and fun museums I have ever been to.
 Although take some time out to visit this one.